 Dorothea Antonio serves as NAFSA's deputy executive director for knowledge development.
-She leads NAFSA’s contribution to thought leadership in international education and provides executive oversight to academic, internationalization, and conference programming.
-Previously, as senior director of internationalization services, Antonio helped develop NAFSA’s internationalization portfolio, working in the areas of comprehensive internationalization, institutional leadership, global partnerships, and strategic alignment.
-She joined the NAFSA staff in 2010, and prior to that held various NAFSA volunteer leadership positions.
+She leads NAFSA’s contribution to thought leadership in international education and provides executive oversight on internationalization and global engagement, conference programming, and publications.
+She joined the NAFSA professional staff in 2010, and prior to that held various NAFSA volunteer leadership positions.
+Previously, as senior director of internationalization services, Antonio developed NAFSA’s internationalization portfolio, working in the areas of comprehensive internationalization, institutional leadership, global partnerships, and strategic alignment.

 Antonio holds a bachelor’s degree in political science and business from the University at Albany and studied at the Iberoamericana University in Mexico City.
 She also has a TESOL certification from SIT Graduate Institute and a master’s degree in Latin American studies from The George Washington University.